-18. Improving Connectivity Contributes to Objective 2
+18 Improving Connectivity

 An efficient and effective transport infrastructure system will help attract new investors, developers and businesses to the Borough; but will also improve access to employment and training for local residents across the region.

 As a traditional industrial centre, Hartlepool's freight movement demands have always been well catered for through rail, the port and the A19.
 The A19 gives access for personal, business and freight movement to National, European and International destinations.